srikanthchelluri/pathfinder/README.md

 # Pathfinder

-This repository is a web application with has an endpoint to process an environment's image and return a 2D vector of its obstacles.
+This repository is a web application that uses computer vision to find optimal paths for capstone (ECE 4440).

+Contact: Srikanth Chelluri.